 Queen's university received numerous awards highlighting its engagement in staff career development, wellbeing and fair treatment.
 Queen's University Belfast was awarded the Investors In People Silver award, which recognises the best workplaces as well as the Family Friendly Employer award and the CIPD Northern Ireland award for its work in promoting health and wellbeing.
-The university is also committed to promoting opportunities and accessibility for people with disabilities and is a member of Employers for Disability Northern Ireland.
-For its commitment to Gender Equality, Queen's University currently holds an
+The university is also committed to promoting opportunities and accessibility for people with disabilities and is a member of Employers for Disability Northern

-Athena Swan Silver award.
-The University also currently holds 14 School awards comprising 3 Gold, 6 Silver and 5 Bronze.
+Ireland.
+For its commitment to Gender Equality, Queen's University was awarded a prestigious Gold Athena Swan award in January 2024 by Advance HE for the institution as whole, as well as Gold, Silver and Bronze awards for individual schools.
 The University signed up to the Advance HE Race Equality Charter (REC) in 2020 which provides a framework to identify and critically reflect on institutional and cultural barriers standing in the way of Black, Asian and Minority Ethnic staff and students.